-I love the look of these trainers, especially in this magenta colourway.
+I love the look of these sneakers, especially in this magenta colorway.
 Nike calls it Fireberry.

 They look better in real life than on the website.
-The colour and finish is more subtle in reality.
+The color and finish is more subtle in reality.
 Most of the runner is a marled mix of pinky magenta and a dark charcoal grey.
 This gives a tweed effect which is striking in a sophisticated way.

 These are quite smart looking for trainers and they also look very neat on.
 The textured knit and plain black sections break up your foot well.
 Mixing colours and textures is one of the top tips for picking shoes that flatter big feet.

-Branding wise, the famous swoosh graces both sides in the accent magenta colour.
+Branding wise, the famous swoosh graces both sides in the accent magenta color.
 There is also a nike logo at the top of the tongue surrounded by a prominent 3 triangle motif (3.5 cm square approx).
 But because the laces are tied high up on the tongue, this large logo isn't fully visible in wear, especially if you tie your laces the standard way with the bow visible.